bargul/guo2021/README.md

 ## 2.1.
 The original method

 @TODO: Explain the original method.
-- Creating long tailed dataset from Pascal Voc and Ms Coco
+- Creating long tailed dataset from Pascal Voc and Ms Coco with Pareto distribution.
+- Creating a Network, the shared bottom network is the conventional ResNet50 excluding the last stage.
+- For Subnet-U and Subnet-R, author states that first include an identical copy of the last stage of ResNet,After that, a linear classifier in the form of a fully connected layer is added to each branch,
 ## 2.2.
 Our interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.
 - Creating Long tailed dataset part is only explained with a sentence Pareto distribution used, we follow the references but could not found the exact way so we use the 6-6-8 split which explained in papers with 4-20 , 20-100 and 100-775 image sample intervals.
--
+- We use Resnet50 Imagenet Pretrained model from torchvision model zoo, we are not sure that if its the same pretrained values.
+We split the network from last stage and try to create 2 subnet model from the excluding stage , to produce 20 class 1-hot vector we added linear layer with sigmoid activation layer.

 # 3. Experiments and results